zecht12/zecht12/README.md

 # Hi there, I'm Gilang Prima Ertansyah 👋

 I'm a passionate Fullstack Web Developer with a focus on building and designing web applications.
 My recent projects involve creating responsive web applications using Supabase for the database and Prisma as the ORM.
-I am proficient in TypeScript, JavaScript, and frameworks like Next.js, React, and Three.js.
+I am proficient in TypeScript, JavaScript, and frameworks like Next.js and ReactJs.

 ## About Me